MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-modern-usage-metrics.md

 ## Exclude user information from usage metrics reports

-By default, per-user data is enabled for usage metrics, and content consumer account information is included in the metrics report.
-If admins don't want to expose this information for some or all users, they can exclude user information from your usage report by disabling Per-user data in usage metrics for content creators in the Power BI admin portal tenant settings for specified security groups or for the entire organization.
+By default, per-user data is enabled for usage metrics.
+Content consumer account information is included in the metrics report.
+If admins don't want to expose this information for some or all users, they can exclude user information from your usage report.
+In the Power BI admin portal tenant settings, they can disable per-user data in usage metrics for specified security groups or for the entire organization.

 1. On the **Tenant settings** tab in the admin portal, under **Audit and usage settings**, expand **Per-user data in metrics for content creators** and select **Disabled**.

-2. Decide whether to **Delete all existing per-user data in current usage metrics content**, and select **Apply**.
+2. Decide whether to **Delete all existing per-user data in current usage metrics content**.
+Select **Apply**.

     ![Disable per-user metrics](media/service-modern-usage-metrics/power-bi-admin-disable-per-user-metrics.png)